File Cabinet Makeover with Chalkboard Paint

-My latest DIY project just makes me smile!
+This file cabinet makeover with chalkboard paint just makes me smile!
 In addition to getting a paint makeover, I repurposed the metal file cabinet as craft supply storage.
-For someone who specializes in quick and easy crafts, this file cabinet makeover using chalkboard paint was one of my biggest undertakings to date.
+For someone who specializes in quick and easy crafts, this project was one of my biggest undertakings to date.
 I probably spent 8 hours working on it over the course of a couple days, but I am super excited about the results.

 Yay for more storage!!
 The deep drawers of the file cabinet are perfect for holding larger supplies like fabric and yarn.